What to do if you have been recorded doing a private sexual act without your consent

 - Operate equipment beneath the clothing of another person with the intention of themselves or someone else seeing the buttocks, genitals or underwear of the person recorded, without their consent or a reasonable belief that they consent.

-- It is also an offence to record images under someone’s clothing of their buttocks, genitals or underwear in order to view it themselves or show it to someone else, without the consent of the person recorded.
+- Record images under someone’s clothing of their buttocks, genitals or underwear in order to view it themselves or show it to someone else, without the consent of the person recorded.

 Someone found guilty of this offence will face a maximum of two years in prison.
 All voyeurism offences are classed as Sexual Offences: this means that the victim is entitled to anonymity, meaning that they won’t be identified by the media nor any information that might identify them such as a photo or address.